garrandall/popular-music-data/tracks/i-got-to-know-starbuck.md

 Whoa I got to know, I got to know, I got to know
 Yay I got to know, I got to know, I got to know
-Ooh I got to know, I got to know, I got to know
+OhI got to know, I got to know, I got to know

 You communicate with silence
 You expect me to understand